ocvt/ocvt-site/README.md

 ## TODO

 * payments
-* Unsubscribe page
-* Only load fetch polyfill if fetch does not exist
 * Reduce General Announcements to single type id -> GENERAL ANNOUNCEMENTS
 * Add .then where possible if getting property from json
 * Convert for to forEach where possible